aslv-consulting/zsh/README.md

 ### Neovim

-If you want to use neovim, use the 'v' command.
+If you want to use "neovim", use the 'v' command.

 ### Git